larsrh/website/topics/crdt/02-contracts.md

 What's going on there?
 We define a function that should return a contract for a given instance (the partial ordering) and a generator for values (the values that can be compared).
-Also, in order to keep things neat and tidy, I've put them into some objects.
+Also, to keep things neat and tidy, I've put them into some objects.

 Let's look at the definition of this contract in detail.

 * The contract comprises two properties in total.
-  These properties correspond to the laws we've seen above (reflexitivity, transitivity).
+  These properties correspond to the laws we've seen above (reflexivity, transitivity).
   Each property is defined using fast-check and the generator that's passed into the contract.
-* Reflexitivity is defined in a way that comparing `x` to itself must always return `true`.
+* Reflexivity is defined in a way that comparing `x` to itself must always return `true`.
   This is asserted using Chai's `ok` assertion.
 * Transitivity is a little more complicated.
   Recall the verbal definition from above: we have three values and two preconditions.
-  So, first of all we tell fast-check that we want to invoke the generator three times.
+  So, first of all, we tell fast-check that we want to invoke the generator three times.
   Inside the property, we can use `fc.pre` to check the preconditions.
   If any of the preconditions is false, fast-check aborts the current run and re-generates new inputs.
   Only then we check that _x_ ≤ _z_ according to the partial ordering.